Brain Injuries from Toxic Exposure

 Negotiating with the Other Party’s Insurer

 Many chemical exposure lawsuits are resolved with the plaintiff and the defendant’s insurance company agreeing to a settlement.
 Of course, these deals don’t often come together overnight.
 They typically require weeks or even months of intense negotiation before they are ready to be signed.

-Over the years, the attorneys here at the Stephens Law Firm, PLLC, have negotiated innumerable settlement deals with Texas insurance companies.
-As such, we know all of the best tactics and techniques to use to convince them to offer more generous financial terms.
-With our firm on your side, you can feel certain that you will be well represented during negotiations.
+Over the years, Jason Stephens has negotiated innumerable settlement deals with Texas insurance companies.
+As such, he knows all of the best tactics and techniques to use to convince them to offer more generous financial terms.
+With this firm on your side, you can feel certain that you will be well represented during negotiations.

 Representing You at Trial